strimzi/strimzi-kafka-oauth/README.md

 All access tokens can be invalidated by rotating the keys on authorization server and expiring old keys.

 Some authorization servers don't specify the `"use": "sig"` attribute in validation keys in the JWKS endpoint response.
-By default only the public keys with `"use": "sig"` are considered for signature validation.
+By default, only the public keys with `"use": "sig"` are considered for signature validation.
 There is an option to ignore the `use` attribute, and consider all the keys for token signature validation:
 - `oauth.jwks.ignore.key.use` (e.g.: "true" - ignore the `use` attribute on the keys in JWKS response)

 During the Kafka broker startup, a request to the JWKS endpoint immediately tries to load the keys.